 The traditional pharmaceutical business model, designed decades ago, has been supported largely by a population of around 600 million, mostly throughout the US and Western Europe.
-This model has led to some critical breakthroughs, and significant progress in cancer life expectancy.
+This model has helped in the fight against diseases from HIV/AIDS to cancer.

 The challenge: this model risks leaving behind 6 billion people.

 These are people mostly in low- and middle-income countries, facing diseases not often experienced in developed markets and often unable to afford treatment.